HarelYoav/road-to-devops/chapters/chapter1-create-your-kubernetes-cluster/README.md

 **Fingerprint**: <fingerprint>
 From the Profile menu, go to User settings and click API Keys.
-Copy the fingerprint associated with the RSA public key you made in section 2.
+Press on the `Add API Key` and paste the content of the public RSA key we created, afterwards copy the fingerprint associated with the RSA public key.
 The format is: xx:xx:xx...xx.

 **Region**: <region-identifier>
 From the top navigation bar, find your region.